 Can current PhD students at an eligible host university/institution apply, or is this grant only for new PhD students?

 Yes – any eligible students currently undertaking a doctoral programme with an eligible host university/institution are welcome to apply.
-The host university/institution would need to be aware that your application would be considered as one of the two maximum application spots per year allocated to each eligible prospective host university/institution.

 I have a PhD admission in a university outside the UK and Ireland.
 Can I still apply for a grant?

 Unfortunately, no. The Fund will only support studies in a physics department, school or faculty that has achieved either a Juno and/or an Athena SWAN award, on a physics-based topic at a recognised graduate degree-awarding university/institution in the UK and Ireland.

 I’m an international student.
 Am I eligible to apply?

 International students can apply if they fall within one of the specified minority areas defined in the 'under-represented groups in physics' section of the Bell Burnell Graduate Scholarship Fund (BBGSF) guide.